prakaa/phd_thesis/source/10_lit_review.md

 #### Scheduling {#sec:lit_review-balancing_practices-scheduling}

 The purpose of *scheduling* is to produce efficient (or *economic*) generation and consumption schedules minutes to days ahead of delivery based on expected power system conditions (typically non-scheduled demand and VRE generation forecasts).
-I divide the scheduling problem into three phases: *dispatch*, *unit commitment* and *longer-term scheduling*.
+Inspired by @chowElectricityMarketDesign2005, I divide the scheduling problem into three phases: *dispatch*, *unit commitment* and *longer-term scheduling*.

 ##### Dispatch

 Dispatch involves the assignment of generation or consumption targets to already-committed (see [@sec:lit_review-balancing_practices-scheduling-uc]) power system resources in *real-time* (i.e. several minutes ahead of delivery).
 Dispatch is carried out by vertically-integrated utilities, the SO in central dispatch markets and self-managed by market participants in self-dispatch markets (see [@sec:lit_review-operational_paradigms]).
 In the first two cases, the power system is dispatched by a central operator which runs a process known as *security-constrained economic dispatch*.
-Security-constrained economic dispatch typically seeks to find a minimum cost operating configuration for committed generation and loads such that a short-term forecast of non-scheduled demand can be met subject to network constraints and stability & reliability requirements[^3] [@graingerPowerSystemAnalysis1994].
+Security-constrained economic dispatch typically seeks to find a minimum cost operating configuration for committed generation and loads such that a short-term forecast of non-scheduled demand can be met subject to network constraints and stability & reliability requirements[^4] [@graingerPowerSystemAnalysis1994].
 Some SOs solve this problem for a single interval (e.g. as in the Australian NEM), whereas others, including the California and Midcontinent ISOs, solve a multi-period dispatch to procure and, to some extent, price capabilities to address expected non-scheduled demand ramps [@schiroProcurementPricingRamping2017; @elaSchedulingPricingExpected2016].
 The dispatch solution for each dispatch interval (5-15 minutes long in many central dispatch markets [@irenaIncreasingTimeGranularity2019]) consists of generation & consumption setpoints, enablement quantities for resources providing frequency control services and, in central dispatch markets that integrate power system & market operation, real-time market locational marginal prices for energy & ancillary services [@cramtonElectricityMarketDesign2017].
-If piecewise linear functions are used by vertically-integrated utilities to model resource cost curves, or are required by the real-time market bid format for a market participant's energy offer curve[^4], the security-constrained economic dispatch problem can be efficiently solved using linear programming techniques [@woodPowerGenerationOperation2014].
+If piecewise linear functions are used by vertically-integrated utilities to model resource cost curves, or are required by the real-time market bid format for a market participant's energy offer curve[^5], the security-constrained economic dispatch problem can be efficiently solved using linear programming techniques [@woodPowerGenerationOperation2014].

-[^3]: This is a common variant of the generic problem description discussed in [@sec:lit_review-operations].
+[^4]: This is a common variant of the generic problem description discussed in [@sec:lit_review-operations].

-[^4]: Bid formats may actually require monotonically increasing price-quantity pairs, but these can be used to construct piecewise linear increasing offer curves.
+[^5]: Bid formats may actually require monotonically increasing price-quantity pairs, but these can be used to construct piecewise linear increasing offer curves.

 ##### Unit commitment {#sec:lit_review-balancing_practices-scheduling-uc}